amodhakal/snake/README.md

 ## Build Instructions

 This project uses CMake.
 Run the following command:

 ```
 mkdir build && cd build && cmake .. && make snake
 ```

+It currently only works on MacOS.
+Make sure to install cmake and raylib through homebrew.

 ## Run Instructions

 Once the project is built, from the **build** folder, run the following command:

 ```
 ./snake
 ```